marcelocordeiro/react-workshop/WORKSHOP_SCRIPT.md

 # React Workshop
 ## Introduction

 Welcome!
 This workshop is designed for experienced backend engineers who are new to frontend development, specifically React.
-Our goal is to quickly get you up to speed with the core concepts of React and familiarize you with the patterns and libraries we use in our own `TES-UI` project.
+Our goal is to quickly get you up to speed with the core concepts of React and familiarize you with the patterns and libraries we use in our own projects.

 ### What is React?